gbasak2014/gcp_migration/README.md

 ## Prerequisite:
-Hadoop cluster with GCS connector installed to each data node GCP project with below API enabled
+Hadoop cluster with GCS connector installed to each data node.
+  GCP project with below API enabled

 - GCS